 German volume training is an advanced technique for individuals with a good base of high-volume training, says Jacob Wilson, PhD, CSCS.
 "I'd say on average you need about three years of hard training to effectively pull it off."

-"We do tend to overcomplicate things [in training]," says Jacob Wilson, PhD, CSCS, who heads the skeletal muscle and sports nutrition laboratory at the University of Tampa, Florida.
+"We do tend to overcomplicate things [in training]," says Wilson, who heads the skeletal muscle and sports nutrition laboratory at the University of Tampa, Florida.
 "Remember the key to [preventing] muscle adaptation is change.
 German volume training may be simple, but the technique is so extreme that it provides a great deal of change, resulting in growth."

 Poliquin wrote that the program works "because it targets the motor units, exposing them to an extensive volume of repeated efforts, specifically 10 sets of a single exercise.
 The body adapts to the extraordinary stress by hypertrophying the targeted fibers."
-Poliquin added that mass gains of 10 pounds or more in just six weeks weren't terribly uncommon, even in experienced lifters.
+He added that mass gains of 10 pounds or more in just six weeks weren't terribly uncommon, even in experienced lifters.

-"German volume training was first studied by Dr. Keijo Hakkinen's lab in Finland back in the 1990s," adds Wilson.
-"His lab found that GVT produced drastic increases in metabolic stress as measured by lactic-acid accumulation.1 Metabolic stress is one of the primary mechanisms responsible for triggering muscle growth.
+"German volume training was studied by Dr. Keijo Hakkinen's lab in Finland back in the 1990s," adds Wilson.
+"His lab found that GVT produced drastic increases in metabolic stress as measured by lactic-acid accumulation.
+Metabolic stress is one of the primary mechanisms responsible for triggering muscle growth.
 Thus, this training can certainly be very effective."

 GVT in Your Workout